mdn/content/files/en-us/web/api/usbdevice/controltransferout/index.md

 - `setup`

-  - : An object that sets options for .
+  - : An object that sets options for.
 The available options are:

     - `requestType`
       - : Must be one of three values specifying whether the